1. General relativity ↑

 3.7 Absolute space ↑

-Einstein suggested that general relativity disproves English natural philosopher Isaac Newton's idea that space and time exist independently of matter and energy, as a type of substance, stating that general relativity "takes away from space and time the last remnant of physical objectivity"[1b].
+Einstein suggested that general relativity disproves English natural philosopher Isaac Newton's idea that space and time exist independently of matter and energy, as a type of substance, stating that general relativity "takes away the last remnants of physical objectivity from space and time"[1b].

 This is because metric fields cannot exist independently of matter and energy, and people who believe the manifold can exist as a type of substance face the hole argument.

 General relativity shows that spacetime coordinate systems are arbitrary.
 This means that metric fields can be spread over the manifold in as many ways as there are coordinate systems.
 Any system will give the same solution to relativistic equations, and so there's no way to know which represents the manifold’s 'correct' shape.

 The hole argument shows that if you accept that coordinate systems do represent the true nature of spacetime, then there's no reason why there couldn't be a 'hole', where spacetime suddenly follows another coordinate system.